 - An app icon doesn’t support the Retina display

-So if you fall under one of these reasons, and you’re on OS X El Capitan and not having any luck with previous methods of changing app icons on your Mac, then it’s time to try another method.
+So if you fall under one of these reasons, are on OS X El Capitan or later, and not having any luck with previous methods of changing app icons on your Mac, then it’s time to try another method.

-To change an app icon on OS X El Capitan, you can follow these steps:
+To change an app icon on macOS, you can follow these steps:

 1) Find your app either in Finder, or on your Desktop.
 Right-click on it, and then click on Get Info.